MaskingTechnology/comify/docs/webui/README.md

 ### Design system

 At the core of the design lies a design system that we use for building the pages, features and components.
-When done correctly,you won't find a trace of standard HTML in them.
+When done correctly, you won't find a trace of standard HTML in them.

 The design system consists for the most part of a set of elements like a button, panel, etc..
 But it also has interactive components like a dropdown and tabs.
 A full description of the design system can be found in a [separate document](./DESIGNSYSTEM.md).

+**Note:** In the future we might move the design system to its own project so we can reuse it for other projects.

 ## Other topics